WowWeeLabs/RoboMe-iOS-SDK/README.md

 2. Open the project navigator in Xcode.

-3. Drag the RoboMe-iOS-SDK directory from the Mac OS Finder to the Frameworks directory for for your project in XCode.
+3. Drag the RoboMe-iOS-SDK directory from the Mac OS Finder to the Frameworks directory for your project in XCode.
 This directory contains the framework and bundle file required.

 4. The RoboMe framework requires a few other frameworks and libraries to be added to your project.
-The easiest way to add them is to copy them from the RoboMeSample app under the SampleProject directory..
+The easiest way to add them is to copy them from the RoboMe Sample app under the SampleProject directory.

-	Open the RoboMeSample app in XCode.
-Drag all of the additional frameworks from the frameworks folder (in the project navigator) of the RoboMeSample project into the frameworks folder of your project.
+	Open the RoboMe sample app in XCode.
+Drag all of the additional frameworks from the frameworks folder (in the project navigator) of the RoboMe sample project into the frameworks folder of your project.

 	The additional frameworks and libraries include the following: AudioToolbox.framework, AVFoundation.framework, AudioToolbox.framework, MediaPlayer.framework, Security.framework.